 Activities that fall under the category of on-campus involvement should not be added as impacts in YSU PenguinPulse.

-On-campus involvement is defined as: Student organization participation / leadership or on-campus events NOT tied to service.
+On-campus involvement is defined as: Student organization or campus event participation/leadership not tied to engagement with or for a community partner.

 e.g., Attending student organization meetings, athletic events, theater productions, etc., taking on a leadership position in a student organization, planning an on-campus academic or social event with no service component.
 Such events may be posted as events in YSU PenguinPulse, but they do not count as community engagement.